Aid payout clarified for workers impacted by virus

 Workers can log on to the SSO's website at to check if they are eligible for the 2,500-baht assistance money.
 This check can be done by keying in their Thai citizenship ID card number.

-The money is remitted to a recipient’s bank account linked with the PromptPay electronic banking service by citizenship ID number.
+The money is remitted to a recipient's bank account via the PromptPay electronic banking service which is operated using the citizenship ID number.

 Only Thai nationals working in companies determined by the government as having been impacted by the pandemic in the 13 hardest-hit provinces qualify to get the 2,500-baht assistance money.